asp437/rgla/README.md

 ## Dependencies

-All dependencies are used via custom wrappers to be switched to another implementation in the future.
+All dependencies will be used via custom wrappers to be switched to another implementation in the future.

 * OpenGL as basic graphical backend (may be switched to Vulkan)
 * GLFW for cross-platform window creation and IO events